-We have audited Andalusia City Board of Education's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of Andalusia City Board of Education's major federal programs for the year ended September 30, 2011.
-The Andalusia City Board of Education's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of the Andalusia City Board of Education's management.
-Our responsibility is to express an opinion on the Andalusia City Board of Education's compliance based on our audit.
+We have audited the Andalusia City Board of Education's (the Board) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on each of the Board's major federal programs for the year ended September 30, 2013.
+The Board's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

+Management's Responsibility

+Management is responsible for compliance with the requirements of laws, regulations, contracts, and grants applicable to its federal programs.